kuyeseraAi/kai/_posts/2023-03-18-welcome-to-kai.markdown

 2022 - We get another grant from the Wellcome Trust to work witin the INSPIRE Network on data science and health informatics.

-Dec 2022 - KuyeseraAI lab is formed.
+Dec 2022 - KAI lab is formed.